Newborns-What to Expect

 Below are instructions to help your newborn session go smoothly!

 • Turn the temperature up a lot!
 It may be pretty warm for us, but babies will sleep SO much better with all the posing when they are warm.
 I will have my space heater, but 74 degrees is probably just fine for Summer, and 76-78 in the winter.
-During the summer, I hate to have you turn it up too much, so do what's comfortable to you and we will use the space heater for baby.
-If it gets too uncomfortable for us, we will just use the space heater.
-We can even do some outdoor photos if you're comfortable with that as well (if it's warm outside).
+During the summer, I hate to have you turn it up too much, so do what's comfortable for you, and we will use the space heater for baby if needed.
+When weather is warm, we can even do some outdoor photos if you're comfortable with that as well.

-• If you and your spouse and any other children or pets want to be in any photos, that’s great.
-I recommend wearing muted tones, like grays, off white, navy, light blue, cream, etc. Black is fine too, but I think those other colors are softer, and allow baby to stand out even more.
-However, I want you to be comfortable, so wear what you feel best in.
-I prefer a more casual look overall, but not too casual (generally no polos or camping/fishing shirts for then men, and no t-shirts for ladies).
-Maxi dresses, and long sleeved items usually photograph well for mom.
-If you want to wait until I get there to have me help with what will photograph best, that's completely great.
+• I recommend wearing muted tones, like grays, off white, navy, light blue, cream, etc. Black is fine too, but I think those other colors are softer and allow baby to stand out even more.
+Ultimately, I want you to be comfortable, so wear what you feel best in.
+I prefer a more casual look overall, but not too casual (generally no polos or camping/fishing shirts for men, and no t-shirts for ladies).
+Maxi dresses and long sleeved items usually photograph well for mom.
+I’m happy to help narrow down what will photograph best if you want to wait until I get there to decide.

-• Have extra blankets and pillows, a boppy, as well as any props you'd like to use.
-Baskets, wooden crates, soft, textured materials/blankets, wraps (scarves can work really well), hats, toys, etc-anything to make them unique to you.
-I have lots of cute newborn headbands for the girls as well as some bonnets.
+• Have any items you’d like to use ready-baskets, wooden crates, soft, textured materials/blankets, wraps (scarves can work really well), hats, toys, stuffed animals, etc.-anything to make them unique to you.
 Feel free to incorporate any special family quilts, heirlooms or baby blankets that you would like to use in the photos.

-• I always work off the feel of the baby and make sure they are safe in each position.
+• I always work off the feel of baby, and make sure they are safe in each position.
 If they aren't liking a pose, or if I'm not comfortable with it, I will never force it.
-And one pose I don't do is the chin resting on the hands.
-It's not a natural pose, and requires another person to help and some extra editing in photoshop.
-I just try to stick with poses that are more natural to baby.
+One pose I don't do is the chin resting on the hands, also known as froggy pose.
+It's not a natural pose, puts unnecessary pressure on the baby’s hips, and really isn’t the safest pose.
+It also requires another person to help and some extra editing in photoshop.
+I prefer to stick with poses that are natural for baby.
 Here's an example of that pose-

 • Relax a little.
 This is a good time for you to take a break.
 Make sure you are able to rest, snack, and hydrate as well.
 We need you feeling good for the extra feedings you'll be giving baby. :) If the baby gets fussy or alert, don’t worry.
 A baby can sense your anxiety and we want to keep the environment as calm as possible.

-I always aim to deliver your final images as soon as possible, you will receive them no later than three weeks after your session.
+I always aim to deliver your final images as soon as possible.
+My typical turn-around is about 2-3 weeks from our session date.

 • Click here to view many of my current props.